ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 The Current Level and Current Limit values are split equally across all channels.

-STL sets the source and measure triggers for follower channels to synchronize them with source and measurement operations preformed by the leader channel.
+STL sets the source and measure triggers for the follower channels to synchronize them with the source and measurement operations preformed by the leader channel.
 When preforming voltage or current sequencing operations with a ganged pin group, the start trigger and sequence advance trigger are also set for follower channels.

 > [!Note]